billsix/cprogrammingbook/doc/02-Variables.rst

 expression from left to right.
 Every time you see a binary operator, remember it.
-Look to the right: if the next binary operator is of a lower precedence, then the operator you just remembered is part of a subexpression to evaluate before anything else is seen.
+Look to the right: if the next binary operator is of a lower precedence, then the operator you just remembered is part of a sub-expression to evaluate before anything else is seen.
 If the next operator is of the same precedence, keep repeating the procedure as long as equal precedence operators are seen.
-When you eventually find a lower precedence operator, evaluate the subexpression on the left according to the associativity rules.
+When you eventually find a lower precedence operator, evaluate the sub-expression on the left according to the associativity rules.
 If a higher precedence operator is found on the right, forget the previous
-stuff: the operand to the left of the higher precedence operator is part of a subexpression separate from anything on the left so far.
+stuff: the operand to the left of the higher precedence operator is part of a sub-expression separate from anything on the left so far.
 It belongs to the new operator instead.

 If that